den-materials/php-wordpress/README.md

 There's a menu option for plugins in the Wordpress Main menu - these are a collection of third-party apps that perform functions ranging from filtering spam to adding eCommerce functionality to your site.
 Think of these as Wordpress-specific NPM Packages - they can be added in easily to augment the functionality of your site.

 You can find Wordpress plugins by searching online, or by clicking 'Add New' and using the search feature built into the GUI.
-You can even write your own and upload them into the `wp-content > plugins" directory.
+You can even write your own and upload them into the `wp-content > plugins` directory.

 ## Users